huggingface/dataset-viewer/docs/source/parquet.md

 <Tip>

-In order for Datasets Server to generate a Parquet version of a dataset, the dataset must be _public_, or owned by a [PRO user](https://huggingface.co/pricing) or an [Enterprise Hub organization](https://huggingface.co/enterprise).
+In order for the dataset viewer to generate a Parquet version of a dataset, the dataset must be _public_, or owned by a [PRO user](https://huggingface.co/pricing) or an [Enterprise Hub organization](https://huggingface.co/enterprise).

 </Tip>

-## Using the Datasets Server API
+## Using the dataset viewer API

-This guide shows you how to use Datasets Server's `/parquet` endpoint to retrieve a list of a dataset's files converted to Parquet.
+This guide shows you how to use the dataset viewer's `/parquet` endpoint to retrieve a list of a dataset's files converted to Parquet.
 Feel free to also try it out with [Postman](https://www.postman.com/huggingface/workspace/hugging-face-apis/request/23242779-f0cde3b9-c2ee-4062-aaca-65c4cfdd96f8), [RapidAPI](https://rapidapi.com/hugging-face-hugging-face-default/api/hugging-face-datasets-api), or [ReDoc](https://redocly.github.io/redoc/?url=https://datasets-server.huggingface.co/openapi.json#operation/listSplits).

 The `/parquet` endpoint accepts the dataset name as its query parameter: